kindredgroup/docker-gocd-server/README.md

 ## Using this Docker image

-*Important: Make sure the mounted folder (in the examples below the folder `go-data`) is owned by the same user id and group is as inside the container is defined!*
+*Important: Make sure the mounted folders (in the examples below the folder `go-data` and subfolders) are owned by the same user id and group is as inside the container is defined!*

 Create the data folders and make sure the permissions are ok: